25+ Foods You HAVE To Try In Paris and Where to Find Them

 Where to Find the Best French Onion Soup in Paris:

 - Les Philosophes

 I’m not a fan of foie gras, but Paul loves it.
 It tastes fine to me, but I don’t like to think about how it’s made.
 Google at your own risk!

-Another family favorite, these grab and go sandwiches are stuffed with ham and cheese and then fried with cheese on the outside, because….France!
-You can also order a Croque Madame which has an egg on top.
+Another family favorite, these grab-and-go sandwiches are stuffed with ham and cheese and then fried with cheese on the outside, because….France!
+You can also order a Croque Madame which has a fried egg on top.
 My personal favorite, but generally needs to be eaten while seated.

 In my opinion, no one cooks fish as deliciously as the French.
 Drooling just thinking about all the amazing fish I’ve had in Paris!
 Try the Sole Meunière wherever you can find it.
 It’s my favorite and the first food that Julia Child had in Paris that made her fall in love with French food.